wavemaker/wm11-hackathon/docs/how_to/styles.md

 In WaveMaker, partial support is added to mention styles in CSS format.
 Let us take a button as an example.
 In button, there are 3 stylable units.
 They are 1) container, 2) text and 3) icon.
 For each of these stylable units, unique classnames is assigned.
 They are 1) app-button, 2) app-button-text and 3) app-button-icon.
 Using these classnames, styles can be mentioned in theme, app.css and page styles.
 In this way, every WaveMaker widget has several stylable units.
 In [Widgets page](../features/widgets.html), there is a link to style document across each widget.
 In studio, As we type in page styles, auto suggestions for classnames will be populated in the style editor.
 ![Styles Auto Suggestion](../../assets/styles_auto_suggestion.png)

-**NOTE:**
-There is no style property inheritance support in React Native.
-Due to this, Views shown in web preview may differ when the app is opened in mobile.

 For suppose, in sample application drag and drop a button.
 If you want customize the style of this particular button, then give a class name to the button (lets say custom-btn) in the properties panel.
 Here, you want to change the background-color of the button and color of the text inside button.
  - For changing background color, just using .custom-btn.app-button class will work.